divyanshkhetan/dsa-notes/Data Structures/Trees/Trees - 04 - Printing nodes at Depth d.md

-### Height of a tree

-Tutorial: [Here](https://youtu.be/_pnqMz5nrRs).
-This tutorial is based on binary trees.
-We have implimented it for n-array tree.
-The concept is same.
+### Printing nodes at depth d

+Tutorial - Not found any tutorial on youtube.
+I found a tutorial which was on a level upper than this one.
+[Here](https://youtu.be/f-oTsCUCiXk).

+The only difference is that our target node is our root node.

-Driver Code:
+Code:
 ```C++
 #include <bits/stdc++.h>